kostantism/Fit-Track/README.md

 http://localhost:8080/swagger-ui.html

-# External Services (DS-Lab-NOC-main – SMS & Email)
+# External Services (Fit-Track-external-services – SMS & Email)

-SMS and Email (mock) notifications are handled by an external service (DS-Lab-NOC-main).
+SMS and Email notifications are handled by an external service (Fit-Track-external-services).

 To enable notifications: